geonetwork/doc/source/maintainer-guide/production-use/index.rst

 - Provide a link to the authority managing the catalogue, a disclaimer, cookie warning and/or privacy policy on the header/footer of the site.

-- Monitor the availability of the application using a tool like zabbix, nagios or geohealthcheck.
+- Monitor the availability of the application using a tool like zabbix, nagios or `geohealthcheck <https://geohealthcheck.org/>`_.